Lithrun/Erios-Documentation/_pages/faq.md

 - There's anti-cheat protection to a certain degree, yet this may also be disabled by the host due to the usage of mods.

 ## What data does Erios process?
 - No data is persisted.
 The only data which is temporarily stored is data which is sent to the lobby server if you are self hosting a server, this only contains data which is relevant for players to find the server (IP, port, server name, game settings and state).
-Yet this data is not stored within a database, so the moment a self hosted server stops pinging the lobby server, it will be forgotten and removed from the cache.
+Yet this data is not stored within a database, so the moment a self hosted server stops pinging the lobby server, it will be removed from the cache within 5 minutes.

 # Mods